Overview of File Storage

 - A private network that you set up in the Oracle data centers, with firewall rules and specific types of communication gateways that you can choose to use.
 A VCN covers a single, contiguous IPv4 CIDR block of your choice.
 For more information about VCNs, see VCNs and Subnets in the Oracle Cloud Infrastructure Networking documentation.

-- You can set up a service gateway and give your VCN private access to the File Storage service.
-A service gateway can be used only by resources in the gateway's own VCN.
-Traffic to the service will not travel through the internet.
-When creating the service gateway, enable the service label called All <region> Services in Oracle Services Network.
-It includes the File Storage service.
-Be sure to update route tables for any subnets that need to access File Storage through the service gateway.
+- Traffic to a file system doesn't travel through the internet, but you can manage File Storage resources using the API or SDK over the internet.
+You can choose to set up a service gateway and give the VCN private access to the File Storage API to manage its resources.
+When creating the service gateway, enable the service label called All <region> Services in Oracle Services Network, which includes the File Storage service.
+Be sure to update route tables for any subnets that need File Storage API access through the service gateway.

 - SECURITY RULES

-- Virtual firewall rules for your VCN.
-Your VCN comes with a default security list, and you can add more.
+- Virtual firewall rules for a VCN.
+A VCN comes with a default security list, and you can add more.
 These security lists provide ingress and egress rules that specify the types of traffic allowed in and out of the instances.
-You can choose whether a given rule is stateful or stateless.
+You can choose whether a particular rule is stateful or stateless.
 Security list rules must be set up so that clients can connect to file system mount targets.

 - Network security groups (NSGs).
 Another method for applying security rules is to set them up in a network security group (NSG), and then add the mount target to the NSG.
 Unlike security list rules that apply to all VNICs in the subnet, NSGs apply only to resource VNICs you add to the NSG.